Review: Unicorn AIM IHT ISA

 - ISA available

 Unicorn Asset Management is a specialist in UK smaller companies.
-Unicorn’s AIM VCT is the UK’s largest and this year sold out in less than two weeks.
 About a third of the £1 billion Unicorn manages is in AIM stocks.
+Unicorn’s AIM VCT is the UK’s largest.
+The Unicorn AIM IHT portfolios, launched in 2016, now hold assets of around £12.3 million.

 Mr Hutchinson looks for three main characteristics in an AIM company, a tactic that has served him well to date.
 It must produce consistent growth, without masses of debt; it must sell a product or service that delivers a tangible benefit; ideally the founder and/or management must have a meaningful stake.

 Each portfolio will have between 25 and 40 holdings and each company tends to have a market capitalisation of at least £100 million.
 A long history of paying dividends is preferable.
 Mr Hutchinson is looking for the “blue chips” of AIM.
-The 65 companies currently included in the portfolio are worth on average over £300 million.
-All but two are forecast to be profitable and 60 are expected to pay a dividend in the current financial year although this is not guaranteed.
+There are 30 companies in the income portfolio, with an average market cap of £297 million.
+There are 42 companies in the growth portfolio with an average market cap of £460 million (all figures as at 9 November 2017).

 Income portfolio – some examples

 James Halstead plc is a major international group that manufactures contract and consumer flooring.
 Its products are used all over the world, including in high-profile projects such as on Royal Caribbean’s "Freedom of the Seas", the world’s largest cruise ship and in very carriage of the highest train on the planet, the Machu Picchu Railway in Peru.
 The business has been in the same family for four generations, since 1915.
-Last year it reported revenues of £226.14 million and record profit before tax of £45.5 million, with a dividend yield of 2.78% (as at 30.06.2016).
-The market cap is over £1 billion.
+Last year it reported revenues of £240.78 million and record profit before tax of £46.62 million, with a dividend yield of 2.62% (as at 30.06.2017).
+The market cap is £937 million.

 Growth portfolio - some examples

 Somero Enterprises®, Inc. is a leading manufacturer of concrete placing equipment and machinery.
 Its laser technology allows to install concrete faster, flatter and with fewer people.
 Clients include Tesco, Amazon, Jaguar, Airbus and IKEA.
-Last year it reported record revenues of £47.40 million and record profit before tax of £11.72 million.
+Last year it reported record revenues of £58.79 million and record profit before tax of £15.76 million (as at 31.12.2016).
+Its market cap is £162.3 million.

 Despite the portfolios being young, Unicorn has a long track record of good performance on AIM, although remember past performance is not a guide to the future.
-Below are the performance figures of the portfolios to date: discrete data over the full year is not yet available.
+Below are the performance figures of the portfolios to date: data for full calendar years is not yet available.

 Liquidity of companies listed on AIM is the key risk in this service, as it can be a volatile market with little trading at certain points.
 Both the Income and Growth portfolios will be fairly concentrated with between 25 and 40 holdings placing more importance on the stock-picking abilities of the manager.